Shanghai City Guide

 Quick facts

-• The Bund showcases a stunning contrast between colonial-era architecture and futuristic skyscrapers.
+• The historic Bund offers a striking contrast between colonial-era architecture and the futuristic Lujiazui skyline.

 🏛️